-Suffolk Local Code of Conduct for Members
+Suffolk Local Code of Conduct

-In accordance with S 26 to 37 of the Localism Act 2011, in July 2012, Gt Barton Parish Council resolved to adopt the Suffolk Local Code of Conduct for the purposes of discharging its duty to promote and maintain high standards of conduct within its area.
+In accordance with S.26 to 37 of the Localism Act 2011 on 20th June 2016 Gt Barton Parish Council resolved to re-adopt the Suffolk Local Code of Conduct for the purposes of discharging its duty to promote and maintain high standards of conduct within its area.

-Until otherwise amended or replaced by a decision of the Council, the Suffolk Local Code of Conduct set out below shall hereafter apply to all elected members and any co-opted members entitled to vote on any decisions of the council or its committees, sub committees or joint committees when acting in their capacity as a member of the Council.
+Until otherwise amended or replaced by a decision of the Council, the Suffolk Code of Conduct set out below shall hereafter apply to all elected members and any co-opted members entitled to vote on any decisions of the council or its committees, sub committees or joint committees when acting in their capacity as a member of the Council.